le0kar0ub1/ParadigmShift/doc/datamodel/datamodel.md

 The JSON below represent an entry in the _resource_ database.

-In reality, the JSON object are stringifyied.
+In reality, the JSON objects are stringifyied.

 ```javascript
 {